omegaml/omegaml/docs/source/guide/jobs/scheduling.rst

 run a notebook on a schedule?
 Say you have a notebook that produces a nice report, and it should run every Friday morning.

-With omega|ml, scheduling a notebook to run in the cloud is straight forward:
+With omega-ml, scheduling a notebook to run in the cloud is straight forward:

 .. code:: bash